akashmuna/cache-manager/CachingManager/README.md

 ![Imgurl](https://i.imgur.com/rikeU19.jpg)

 Highlights :
+* Token Based Authorization (Need to Pass the Token Generated using CachingManagerAuthToken)
 * Caching mechanism to speed up responses
 * Uses Redis IO caching mechanism to speed up your responses.
 * Uses [NewsAPI](https://newsapi.org) to Fetch the top-headline of the day.